thin-edge/thin-edge.io/docs/src/references/plugin-api.md

 Contract:
 * This command is optional for a plugin.
 It can be implemented alternatively to original commands `install` and `remove` as both are specified above.
   * If a plugin does not implement this command it must return exit status `1`.
-In that case sm-agent will call the plugin again package-by-package using original commands `install` and `remove`.
+In that case, the sm-agent will call the plugin again, calling it package-by-package using the `install` and `remove` commands.
-  * If a plugin implements this command sm-agent uses it instead of original commands `install` and `remove`.
+  * If a plugin implements this command, the sm-agent uses it instead of original commands `install` and `remove`.
-* This command takes no commandline arguments, but expects a software list sent from sm-agent to plugin's `stdin`.
+* This command takes no command line arguments, but expects a software list sent from the sm-agent to the plugin's `stdin`.
-* In the software list each software module is represented by exactly one line, using tab separated values.
+* In the software list, each software module is represented by exactly one line, using tab separated values.
-* The position of each argument in the argument list has it's defined meaning:
+* The position of each argument in the argument list has its defined meaning:
   * 1st argument: Is the operation and can be `install` or `remove`
   * 2nd argument: Is the software module's name.
   * 3rd argument: Is the software module's version.
 That argument is optional and can be empty (then empty string "" is used).